The Rise Difference

 Our Infant & Toddler Educators follow the renowned RIE Educaring Approach developed by Magda Gerber.
 This approach to early childhood programs and care for children is based around the respect for the child.
 Our educators are unhurried in their approach to time and slow their pace to match the individual rhythms and competencies of each child recognising and respecting the cues and gestures of pre-verbal children as their primary form of communication.
 This then sets up beautiful foundations for our Kindergarten & Preschool aged children for the journey into school.

-Get to know more about our focus areas that make Rise Early Learning so unique in our approach to early education and school-readiness.
+Get to know more about the Cornerstones that make Rise Early Learning so unique in our approach to early education and transition to school.

 There is overwhelming evidence that a child’s total wellbeing benefits immensely from natural and outdoor play.
 Nature play is when children are provided with the opportunity to engage in unstructured play activities in outdoor settings where natural elements feature, such as logs, rocks and water, as opposed to conventional manufactured play equipment.
 It is when children create their own play using natural features that are available to & around them.